stvliu/thingsboard.github.io/pricing/index.md

         <div class="item" data-tag="h4" data-item-id="what-is-cloud" data-title="What is ThingsBoard Cloud?">
             <div class="container">
                 <p>
-                ThingsBoard Cloud is a fully managed, scalable, and fault-tolerant platform for your IoT applications with combined subscription plans based on a monthly fee which already includes hosting costs.
+                GridLinks云服务 is a fully managed, scalable, and fault-tolerant platform for your IoT applications with combined subscription plans based on a monthly fee which already includes hosting costs.
                 </p>
             </div>
         </div>